 The first time I did this I was shocked at some of the results.
 There was a weather forecasting app that I hadn’t actually used in a year that was using 8% of my battery because it was always on and always pulling information.

-Steps to create app folders to organize your phone
+Steps to create app folders for phone organizing

 Saying to create app folders might seem like a basic step but I see way too many people walking around with hundreds of apps and the only folders they have are the ones that were auto-installed onto their phones.